AppPETs/developer-guidelines/ImplementationPlanning.md

 A lifecycle approach (e.g. Scrum or similar models) is recommended throughout to support the highest level of security possible.
 There needs to be buy-in from all stakeholders and a standards based approach to address mobile application security holistically.

-Mobile application security is implemented in all stages of the application’s life cycle, similar to device security.
+Mobile application security is implemented in all stages of the application's life cycle, similar to device security.
 The following sections discuss the methods and tools for securing mobile applications.

 ### Security Integration into the Development Lifecycle